It's not independence, but Syria's Kurds entrench self-rule

 But the surge in Kurdish power in both Iraq and Syria doesn't mean the two sides are about to join: They remain divided by political rivalries.

-Iraqi Kurdistan's referendum sparked furious opposition from Iraq's government, as well as Iran and Turkey, who fear it will fuel secessionist movements among their own Kurdish minorities and dismantle the map of the Fertile Crescent in place since World War I. There was also a backlash from the Arabs.
+The referendum in Iraq's Kurdish region sparked furious opposition from Iraq's government, as well as Iran and Turkey, who fear it will fuel secessionist movements among their own Kurdish minorities and dismantle the map of the Fertile Crescent in place since World War I. There was also a backlash from the Arabs.
 Lebanon's Hezbollah accused the U.S., Saudi Arabia and Israel — the only state to support Kurdish independence — of manipulating Kurds to start another war.

 Syrian Kurdish leaders say their vision is for a federal system across Syria that would maintain unity while giving considerable autonomy to various regions.